CSX NS Road and Dispatch

 AAR 22/39 NS Frankfort Branch/ Frankfort District Road/Dispatch - Defect Detector 242.5 (Mulberry - occasional)

-There is a VR camera at Lafayette which favors the CSX main line at around milepost 119 (NS main is usually blocked by cuts of cars on yard tracks).
-If the cam operator zooms under Salem Street bridge (MP119.4), Amtrak's 3 times a week Cardinal can be seen passing the camera and making the Lafayette downtown station stop in the distance (milepost 120.1).
+Our primary interest is the Monon subdivision of CSX.
+There is a VR camera at Lafayette which favors the CSX main line at around milepost 119.
+Amtrak's 3 times a week Cardinal can be seen passing the camera and making the Lafayette downtown station stop in the distance (milepost 120.1).

-This radio feed tends to pick up regional dispatcher towers and Lafayette yardmasters, but not always crew shuttle vans and usually none of the handhelds.
-If correctly following procedure rules, engineers will call signals on the road.
-What is heard depends a great deal on various factors: techqnique of the operator, condition of the locomotive radio/antenna set up, terrain, other radio traffic, and of course weather conditions.
-The most common intelligability issue is with operators failing to speak clearly into their handsets in what is typically a noisy environment.
+This radio feed tends to pick up dispatcher towers and Lafayette yardmasters, but not always crew shuttle vans and usually none of the handhelds.
+What is heard from on board depends a great deal on various factors: techqnique of the operator, condition of the locomotive radio/antenna set up, terrain, other radio traffic, and of course weather conditions.